 A clear assessment plan must be included as part of the implementation plan.
-Learners must be formally assessed on every module and the results recorded to be captured on the Statement of Results for the learner.
+Learners must be formally assessed on every module and the results recorded.
 Internal Assessment Criteria are found at the end of each module and should be used to design the assessments.
-All Internal Assessment Criteria must be assessed during the programme until learners are competent in every module to ensure that they are ready for the EISA.
+All Internal Assessment Criteria must be assessed during the programme to ensure that learners are ready for the EISA.